Ross-Byrne/Multi-Threaded-TCP-Client-Server-App/README.md

 A Third Year college project for Operating Systems Module.

 ## Overview
 The client connects to the server on port 2004.
 The options of entering either an IP Address or Domain name for a DNS lookup are available.
+If the DNS lookup times out, the client will crash.

 When the server starts, it reads login.txt to read the list of usernames and passwords.
 It adds these to a map so it can validate a users login.